srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 Add leveling feet for the workbench	                                      No
 ========================================================================  =====================================================================================================

-The toolchanger parts can be ordered directly from the E3D online store or locally sourced.
+The tool changer parts can be ordered directly from the E3D online store or locally sourced.
 Note: If you're using a different tool configuration, you do not need to order an E3D Hemera.

 ========================= ========= =================================================================================
 Item                       Amount    Ordering Link